 * Fees subject to change without prior notice

-All international students are required to live on campus, obtain a meal plan of 20 meals per week and show proof of health insurance while enrolled in DWU.
+All international students are required to live on campus, obtain a meal plan and show proof of health insurance while enrolled in DWU.
 All international students are also required to pay half of the fall tuition and fees on or before August 1 by a wire transfer.
 If you choose to attend school elsewhere, the tuition paid is non-refundable.
 International students are required to pay their balance in full within the first two weeks of each semester.